 Just like you would for picture books, have conversations with your child about the plot and characters, and encourage them to make predictions about what will happen next.

 MacKenzie also suggests vocalizing your own thoughts about the story (such as “Hmm, I wonder what he's nervous about?”) to model the think-aloud process.
 This will help deepen their reading comprehension and engagement in the story.

-4. Read aloud to your kids as they grow older!
+4. Continue story time with your kids as they grow older!